What is Double Brokering in Freight?: A Guide for the Transportation Industry

 • The shipper

-• The initial broker (known as the first broker)
+• The initial broker or carrier

-• The unauthorized second broker
+• The unauthorized broker or carrier

 The Impact of Double Brokering on the Trucking Industry